carolienvlieghe/traineeship/README.md

 - A pdf file containing the MST of the diagnosis sample, the follow up sample and merged NBM sample.
 - A fcs file containing 3 additional parameters: flowSOM.X, flowSOM.Y and metaclustering consensus (see above for more explanation).

+For the post analysis in Kaluza, it is easiest to make a histogram with the tag parameter to distinguish between the different datasets (see above) and a second histogram with the metaclustering consensus to identify the cell subsets.

 ### [tSNE_flowSOM_umap](/tSNE_flowSOM_umap.R) & [tSNE_flowSOM](/tSNE_flowSOM.R)
-These script are based on the original template provided by Beckman Coulter.
+These script are based on template scripts provided by Beckman Coulter.
 The first script runs tSNE, flowSOM & umap simultaneously on an fcs file, the second one only runs tSNE & flowSOM.
 Note that the tSNE and umap analysis have a remakably longer run time.